Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Introduction

 Biomedical \emph{systematic reviews} aim to synthesize all evidence relevant to a given clinical query \cite{sackett1997evidence,gough2017introduction}.
 Such reviews typically comprise both quantitative and narrative summaries of the evidence.
 The former is most often a statistical meta-analysis of the results reported in the constituent trials, which in turn informs the natural language interpretation provided in the latter.
 In Cochrane reviews,\footnote{\url{https://www.cochrane.org/}} brief narrative summaries communicating the main review findings are provided in structured abstracts in the \emph{Authors' conclusions} section.
 Below (left) is an example from a review of the evidence concerning the use of inhaled antibiotics for cystic fibrosis \cite{ryan2011inhaled}.
 We also provide the summary generated by one of the automated models we evaluate (right), given the abstracts of the included papers.

-Narrative interpretations of review findings are an invaluable resource for practitioners because they provide a concise, readable summary of all evidence relevant to the clinical question that motivated the corresponding review.
-Unfortunately, these author conclusions are the endpoint of the lengthy and laborious systematic review process.
-Consequently, summaries will often not be available for arbitrary clinical questions (even when relevant trial reports exist).
-Moreover, even when they are available they will often be out of date.
-A system capable of automatically summarizing clinical trials literature would be capable of summarizing all evidence, on-demand.
+Narrative summaries of clinical trials are invaluable for practitioners because they provide a concise, readable summary of all evidence relevant to the clinical question that motivated the corresponding review.
+These summaries are not verbatim distillations of the original trial reports, but can be considered as \emph{critical} summaries.
+The review authors should consider strengths and weaknesses of the source trials, see through any `spin' from the clinical trial authors, and emphasize the strongest evidence.
+The process of generating these summaries manually is lengthy and laborious.

+Consequently, summaries will not always be available for arbitrary clinical questions (even when relevant trial reports exist).
+Moreover, even where available they will often be out of date.
+A system that could automatically summarize clinical trials literature would be capable of summarizing all evidence, on-demand.

 In this work we evaluate state-of-the-art multi-document neural abstractive summarization models that aim to produce narrative summaries from the titles and abstracts of published reports of relevant randomized controlled trials (RCTs).
 We train these models using the \emph{Authors' conclusions} sections of Cochrane systematic review abstracts as targets, and the titles and abstracts from the corresponding reviews as inputs.
-We evaluate our models both quantitatively and qualitatively, paying special attention to the \emph{factuality} of generated summaries.
+We evaluate models both quantitatively and qualitatively, paying special attention to the \emph{factuality} of generated summaries.